Fackert History, Family Crest & Coats of Arms

 Alternatively, the name could have been derived from the word "pic" or "pick," which is a Teutonic word for "hard" or "brave."

 Not all of the family emigrated to ancient England and Scotland as the Magni Rotuli Scaccarii Normanniae listed Ralph, Engeram, Richard, Peter, Geoffry and Walter Picard in Normandy 1180-95.

 Early Origins of the Fackert family

 The surname Fackert was first found in Moray, where one of the first records of the family was Hugh Picard, who was a canon of Moray in 1266.
 A few years later, Stephen Pykard, was a knight of Gilbert de Umfraville, earl of Angus in 1279 and later still, John Pikard was juror on an inquest held at St. Andrews in 1302.
 Adam le Pycard was a Scottish prisoner of war from Stirling confined in Restormel Castle in 1305.
 Sir Patrick Picarde was rector of Torry in 1350.

 Further to the south, the Hundredorum Rolls of 1273 listed: Alan Pichard in Yorkshire; Stephen Picard in Northumberland; Nicholas Pichard, in Shropshire; and Roger Pichard in Cambridgeshire.
 Later the Yorkshire Poll Tax Rolls of 1379 listed Emma Picard and Ricardus Picard as both holding lands there at that time.

 Early History of the Fackert family

 This web page shows only a small excerpt of our Fackert research.
-Another 319 words (23 lines of text) covering the years 1150, 1350, 1430, 1436 and 1780 are included under the topic Early Fackert History in all our PDF Extended History products and printed products wherever possible.
+Another 81 words (6 lines of text) covering the years 1150, 1350, 1430, 1436 and 1780 are included under the topic Early Fackert History in all our PDF Extended History products and printed products wherever possible.

 Fackert Spelling Variations

 Before the first dictionaries appeared in the last few hundred years, scribes spelled according to sound. spelling variations are common among Scottish names.
 Fackert has been spelled Pickard, Picard and others.